2020 Gro More Good Grassroots Grant

 The 2020 Gro More Good Grassroots Grant presented by The Scotts Miracle-Gro Foundation and KidsGardening is designed to bring the life-enhancing benefits of gardens to communities across the United States.
 Awards provide funding for the development of new and expansion of existing youth garden programs and greenspaces serving 15 or more youth.
 Winners will be selected based on their commitment to the maintenance and sustainability of their garden program including plans for growth and future fiscal stability.

-The Gro More Good Grassroots Grant will be open to all nonprofit and tax exempt organizations (including schools) in the United States and US Territories.
+The Gro More Good Grassroots Grant is open to all nonprofit and tax exempt organizations (including schools) in the United States and US Territories.
 Organizations must have obtained their 501(c)(3) status or qualify as tax-exempt within the meaning of the Internal Revenue Service code.

 NOTIFICATION AND AWARD FULFILLMENT

-Winners will be notified via email by mid-to-late March 2020.
+Winners will be notified via email by March 20, 2020.
 A list of winners will also be posted on KidsGardening.org on that date.
 Awards will be distributed in April 2020.